Matchmaker Trilogy book 2

 “The utterly charming plot and sprightly dialogue sets Romain’s latest apart… The intelligence of the writing, coupled with well-drawn and appealing characters, pulls readers into a love story that is not just enchanting, but joyous.”

-“The latest in Romain’s…Matchmaker trilogy will wow readers with its perfectly imperfect protagonists and emotionally compelling plot.
+“Will wow readers with its perfectly imperfect protagonists and emotionally compelling plot.
 With this superbly written novel it is easy to see why Romain is one of the rising stars of Regency historical romance.”

 “Full of subtlety and rich in emotional depth. …To Charm a Naughty Countess is beautifully and intelligently written, with excellent characterisations across the board.”

-—All About Romance, Desert Isle Keeper!
+—All About Romance, DESERT ISLE KEEPER

 “With a set of sublimely crafted characters, magnificently plotted story, and an intensely poignant romance set in a Regency England filled with rich historical details, Theresa Romain has gained a perpetual place on my auto-buy list.”

-—Buried Under Romance, 5 stars
+—Buried Under Romance